Contact Us

 October 2021

 Ledy graduated from nursing school!
-In addition to her nursing career, she still works at Mi Esperanza in our sewing maquila because of the good pay, health benefits, and positive environment.
+In addition to her nursing career, she continues to work at Mi Esperanza in our sewing maquila due to the good pay, health benefits, and positive environment.
 Ledy is grateful for the opportunities working at Mi Esperanza has given her, and she has been able to pass them on to her children.

 July 2015